What are Fraud, Waste, and Abuse?

 - Services that are medically unnecessary

 Abuse involves payment for items or services when there is no legal entitlement to that payment and the entity supporting Humana (e.g. health care provider or supplier) has not knowingly and/or intentionally misrepresented facts to obtain payment.

-Fraud, Waste, and Abuse Detection, Correction, and Prevention Training
+Fraud, Waste, and Abuse and General Compliance Training

 Humana has adopted a training document published by the Centers for Medicare & Medicaid Services (CMS) that includes this subject matter.
-For purposes of first tier, downstream, and related entities’ (FDRs) relationship with Humana, this training, including all references and requirements related to Medicare Part C and Part D, is applicable to all Humana lines of business.
+For purposes of the relationships that contracted health care providers and business partners* have with Humana, this training, including all references and requirements related to Medicare Part C and Part D, is applicable to all Humana lines of business.
 This includes Commercial, Medicare Part C and Part D, dual Medicare-Medicaid, and Medicaid.

-Humana suggests FDRs use this file to simplify their training process, although they may use another training that is materially similar.
+Humana suggests contracted health care providers and business partners use this document to simplify their training process, although they may use another training that is materially similar.

 Accessing the CMS Training File

 3) Click on “Medicare Parts C and D Fraud, Waste, and Abuse Training and Medicare Parts C and D General Compliance Training”